 Welcome to our first Photographer Friday.
 This will be a column that I will try to keep up on Fridays.
 We have had a growing number of fans and inquiries coming from fellow photographers, and we want to keep up with them.
-In addition, I believe we are all a community that can only stand to better our industry by helping one another.
+Also, I believe we are all a community that can only stand to better our industry by helping one another.
 We will try to feature guest bloggers, as well as behind the scenes videos, and reviews of equipment.
 With that in mind, let me get to our first order of business, a review of the King of the Red Rings, the 135mm F/2.0 from Canon.
 We will be reviewing this from a wedding photographer’s standpoint, so keep that in mind in the discussion below.

 As I do when I get new lenses, I set up a shoot with my almost wife Jen at Towsley Canyon in Santa Clarita.
-We shot this shoot on the way to a date as the sun had just set, and we didn’t spend a whole lot of time at the location.
-As I took some of the images, I looked at the back of my camera and I was just floored with the IQ on this lens.
+We shot this shoot on the way to date as the sun had just set, and we didn’t spend a whole lot of time at the location.
+As I took some of the images, I looked at the back of my camera, and I was just floored with the IQ on this lens.
 It has since become a staple of my style as a photographer, my brother from another mother.
 Up until I purchased the 85mm F/1.2L, 90% of our portrait work was done with this lens.

 While no one can argue that any Canon “L” Prime will take amazing portraits, one has to ask themselves, does the image quality of this lens outweigh the practicality of a zoom?
-I mean let’s be honest, for wedding photography the Canon 70-200 F/2.8 IS II is THE defacto lens for weddings and events.
+I mean let’s be honest, for wedding photography, the Canon 70-200 F/2.8 IS II is THE defacto lens for weddings and events.
 I would say at least 50% of wedding photographers in business for over a year will own this lens.
-You seriously cannot argue that it truly has image quality of a prime, and versatility that cannot be matched.
+You seriously cannot argue that it indeed has the image quality of a prime, and versatility that cannot be matched.
 While I have never owned this lens, I have used it extensively.
-In fact, I rent it every opportunity I can to convince myself that I need to buy it.
+I rent it every opportunity I can to convince myself that I need to buy it.
 So far it has been a strong want but not a need.

 The most recent wedding that I brought the 70-200 along was a few months back at Robinson Ranch.
-I used the 70-200 quite a bit during the ceremony, however I noticed when formals came around, I was looking at the back of my camera, and I always felt like I was missing something.
-When I switched to the 135, my colors came out much better, contrast was improved, and well, ya F/2.0.
+I used the 70-200 quite a bit during the ceremony.
+However I noticed when formals came around, I was looking at the back of my camera, and I always felt like I was missing something.
+When I switched to the 135, my colors came out much better, the contrast was improved, and well, ya F/2.0.
 Much like my 35mm, it owns it’s focal length better that it’s zoom equivalent

-I guess that the real reason you would use this lens, is the ability to use F/2.0.
+I guess that the real reason you would use this lens is the ability to use F/2.0.
 Although during weddings, I will rarely shoot wide open unless it is during formals.
 This is because the DOF at F/2.0 is so shallow that it is hard to get your intended subject in focus if they are moving slightly.

 So what do you think about using primes vs. zooms in wedding photography?
 Leave some comments below!

-Michael Anthony Photography is looking for blog writers, and fellow photographer guest bloggers alike.
+Michael Anthony Photography is looking for blog writers and fellow photographer guest bloggers alike.
 If you have something you would like to contribute, please send me an email at email@example.com